currall/retro-music-to-windows-media-player-playlist-converter/README.md

 - Replace "playlist,m3u" with filename of Retro Music playlist to convert
 - Replace "music_directory" with music location on PC, e.g "C:\\Files\\Music"

-Copy new wpl playlist to Windows' music\playlist folder
+Copy new m3u8 playlist to Windows' music\playlist folder